-The Company maintains one Master Trust for three profit sharing and retirement plans that are sponsored by the Company.
-The three plans are the Plan, The Toro Company Profit Sharing Plan for Plymouth Union Employees and the Hahn Equipment Company Savings Plan for Union Employees.
+The Company maintains one Master Trust for two profit sharing and retirement plans that are sponsored by the Company.
+The two plans are the Plan and The Toro Company Profit Sharing Plan for Plymouth Union Employees.
 The purpose of the Master Trust is to pool investment transactions and achieve uniform rates of return on comparable funds under all plans.
 The Master Trust invests in fully benefit-responsive investment contracts stated at fair value which are then adjusted to contract value.
 Fair value of the contracts is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.